JRamos74/MVCReactJSStarter/README.md

 # MVC.NET with ReactJS

 A quick starter solution for anyone who wants to use ReactJS within an MVC.NET application.
+This solution uses webpack, babel, bootstrap 4, React 16.2, and React Router 4

 ## Getting Started